JMorr4/Computer-Science/Contents/BlackJack Project/BlackJack.md

 <br>

-This took me probably too long, but I'd managed to code what I'd wanted efficiently.
+This took me way too long, but I'd managed to code what I'd wanted efficiently.
 However, the hardest task I underwent was having to rename all 52 card images just for this to work.
-Anyway, here's the ouput:
+Anyway, here's the output:

 <br>